02900/screenshot-chrome-extension/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng build --watch` and navigate to `chrome://extensions/` click on `Load unpacked` and select the application build `dist/screenshot-ce`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding